vhaghani26/epigenerator/README.md

 snakemake -s 02_CpG_Me2_PE --profile 00_slurm/ --cache 00_slurm/.cache
 ```

+## 3. `DMRichR`

+I am hoping to one day better incorporate `DMRichR` here, but in the meantime. please refer to Dr. Ben Laufer's [`DMRichR` package](https://github.com/ben-laufer/DMRichR) for further analysis.
+This package will aid in the identification of differentially methylated regions within your dataset.

+## 4. `Comethyl`

+If you are interested in weighted region comethylation network analysis, please refer to Dr. Charles Mordaunt's ['Comethyl' package](https://github.com/cemordaunt/comethyl) for further analysis.

 ## Interpretting Outputs

 The most important outputs you will find are `01_raw_sequences/` and `08_cytosine_reports/`.
 You can feel free to delete the intermediate files, but they are included for your reference in case something goes wrong when you try to run `CpG_Me2`.
 The `03_screened` and `09_multiqc` directories may also be good to keep so you can check on the qualities of your samples at various stages.
 Below is a description of each of the output directories and what is contained in each.
 Note that the numbers preceding the directory names are reflective of the order they were generated.